 Evaluated the approach adopted by the management in determining the expected costs of decommissioning.

-Identified the cost assumptions used that have the most significant impact on the provisions and tested the appropriateness of these assumptions.
+Relied upon management's assessment with respect to the cost assumptions used that have the most significant impact on the provisions.

 Reviewed the appropriateness of discount and inflation rates used in the estimation.